ICE is a chemotherapy treatment that is used to treat lymphoma.

 This may happen in the first few days after chemotherapy.
 Your doctor will prescribe anti-sickness (anti-emetic) drugs to help prevent or control sickness.
 Take the drugs exactly as your nurse or pharmacist explains to you.
 It’s easier to prevent sickness than to treat it after it has started.

 If you still feel sick or are vomiting, contact the hospital as soon as possible.
 They can give you advice and change the anti-sickness drug to one that works better for you.

 Ifosfamide may irritate your bladder and cause discomfort when you pass urine.
-Drink plenty of fluids - at least two litres (three and a half pints) during the 24 hours following chemotherapy.
+Make sure you drink at least two litres (three and a half pints) of fluids during the 24 hours after chemotherapy.
 It is also important to empty your bladder regularly and to try to pass urine as soon as you feel the need to go.

-You will be given fluids through a drip (infusion) and a drug called mesna (Uromitexan ®) as an infusion.
-This helps to prevent bladder irritation.
+You will be given fluids through a drip (infusion) and a drug called mesna (Uromitexan ®) as an infusion and/or tablets.
+This helps prevent bladder irritation.

-Tell your nurse or doctor straight away if you feel any discomfort or stinging when you pass urine, or if you notice any blood in it.
+Tell your nurse or doctor straight away if you feel any discomfort or stinging when you pass urine, or if you notice any blood in your urine.

 You usually lose all the hair on your head.
 Your eyelashes, eyebrows and other body hair may also thin or fall out.
 This usually starts after your first or second cycle of chemotherapy.
 It is almost always temporary and your hair will grow back after chemotherapy ends.
 It is important to cover your head to protect your scalp when you are out in the sun until your hair grows back.
 Your nurse can give you advice about coping with hair loss.